bnnm/wwiser/doc/WWISER.md

 - plugins: Wwise can alter output (including volume) from multiple bank parameters, not simulated either
 - special audio: songs with unusual features like midis/tone generator plugins can't play (too complex)
 - crossfades: Wwise games sometimes silence or crossfade files while playing the rest (configurable)
-- fade-in/outs: some audio parts should be faded but are ignored (to be fixed)

 Other limitations:
-- object's values changed in real time through events (like volume) aren't applied
+- object's values changed in real time through events (like volume) only apply certain cases (configurable)
-- object's values changed in real time through actor-mixers (a hierarchy or group of similar objects, like gunshots) aren't applied
 - actions like setting certain switch value before playing music inside an event are ignored (just autosets all values for that event)
 - multiple play actions with probability (ex. play A 100% of the time + play B 50% of the time) just play all actions